cipherprime/WeveTraveledWebsite/content/xtra/artist.md

 ![Dain Saint]

-Dain is a reanasance man of many trades; music, games, robots.
-If you'd ever like to look at the world in a new light, why not checkout his amazing GDC Speeach?
-He's the Cipher.
+Dain is a man of many trades; music, writing, games, and robots.
+Check out his site at [dainsaint.com](http://www.dainsaint.com).
+If you'd ever like to look at the world in a new light, why not check out his [GDC Talk][]?